sidgo28/Bugs.UWP/README.md

 # Bugs.UWP

-All the relevant code is in the MainPage class.
+All relevant code is in the MainPage class.